 1. The hoist or gantry crane has been a part of my brewery long before the AutoBrewer was a thought.
-I have always used it for transfers, and for picking up and moving heavy objects like full kettle and fermenters.
-The hoist is wired to 2 relays so the Arduino can tell it to lift the bag to end your mash.
+I have always used it for pump free gravity transfers, and for picking up and moving heavy objects like full kettle and fermenters.
+The hoist is wired to 2 relays so the Arduino can tell it to lift the bag to end the mash.

-2. The main base, where the Arduino, fermcap injector and scoop arms are mounted so that they can make additions during the boil
+2. The main base, where the scoops, relays and Arduino are mounted to make additions during the boil.
+This is the focus of this guide.

 3. The glycol chiller.
-We chill the boil with our glycol chiller, as well as using it for the usual fermentation process.
+I chill the boil with my DIY window AC glycol chiller, as well as using it for the usual fermentation process.
+The glycol never gets above around 80 degrees F and takes about 5 minutes to get the wort down below 180.
+It takes about 60 to 90 minutes to chill to 70.

-Since building the first AutoBrewer we have simplified the build process to make it much easier for the average DIY Brewer with just a few tools.
+Since building the first AutoBrewer I have simplified the build process to make it much easier to find materials and build.

 Fig 1.1

-For the base we used a piece of 4'x4' by 3/4"thick plywood, but any sturdy and flat material that is big enough should work, as long as you can screw things to it.
+For the base I used a piece of 4'x4' by 3/4"thick plywood, but any sturdy and flat material that is big enough should work, as long as you can screw things to it.
+My base ended up being about 30" x 30" after cutting off the excess at the end

-Hopefully you have something already the right height to place the base on otherwise you will have to put legs on it or otherwise support it over your kettle.
-We use an old table saw table that's just right for us.
+Hopefully you have something already the right height to place the base on, otherwise you will have to put legs on it or otherwise support it over your kettle.
+I use an old table saw table that's just right for my keggle

-Now it's time to make the scoop arms for your additions, this is the assembly that holds and drops your hops and other additions.
-With the Arduino nano and 8 relay shield module you have some options depending on your end goals.
-If you are planning to incorporate the relay controlled hoist to automate your mash, 3 of your relays are needed for the hoist and the fermcap injector, detailed later in this section to prevent boil overs.
-The 5 remaining relays can be used for your scoop arms.
+The hop scoops are the assembly that holds and drops your hops and other additions.
+With 8 relays to work with you have some options depending on your end goals.
+If you are planning to incorporate the hoist to automate your mashout, 3 of your relays are needed for the hoist and the fermcap injector.
+The 5 remaining relays can be used for your scoops.

-If you don't plan to incorporate the hoist, and plan to manually mash out, and manually add fermcap, you can use all 8 relays for scoop arms.
+If you don't plan to incorporate the hoist, and plan to manually mash out, and manually add fermcap, you can use all 8 relays for hop scoops.
+There will be options in the programming section and some direction for adding to the program.
+Full disclosure, I AM NOT an expert with the Arduino.

-First, find enough large scoops that will hold enough hops for the largest addition you will need to do. cut the handles off the scoops and sand away the excess material.
-Measure the total length of your scoop and cut a 1"x2" to that length.
-Using 1/2 inch screws attach the scoop to the 1"x2"
+First, you will need to find scoops (or anything you think will work as the scoop).that will hold enough hops for the largest addition you will need to do. cut the handles off the scoops and sand away the excess material.
+Measure the length of your scoop and cut a 1"x2" to that length for each and a 2x4 block 4" long for each scoop.

 Repeat for all scoops.

-If you hinge is getting stuck it may just be rubbing on the wood, notch the wood out so it doesn't touch the moving part of the hinge.
+If your hinge is getting stuck it may just be rubbing on the wood, notch the wood out so it doesn't touch the moving part of the hinge.
 (Fig 2.3)

 Fig 2.1